 Owner & Irish Dance Teacher- TCRG

 Louise has been dancing for over 25 years and teaching for the past decade.
 She has always had a strong passion for many styles of dance with a specialty in Irish Dance.
 Louise and her family moved to the U.S from Dublin, Ireland when she was a child.
-After witnessing her first Irish dance performance, Louise was eager to learn the dance for herself.
+After witnessing her first Irish dance performance, she was eager to learn the dance for herself.
 She danced competitively for 14 years with An Coimisiún le Rincí Gaelacha (CLRG), and earned the honor of becoming a Champion Irish dancer.
 Louise is a certified Irish dance & Ceili teacher (TCRG & TMRF) with the Irish dance organization Rince Tuatha Nua which is affiliated with Cumann Rince Dea Mheasa in Ireland.
 She is currently pursuing her ADCRG which will qualify her to become an Irish dance adjudicator/ judge.
+She was recently chosen as a 2021 Global Award Winner for Excellence in Teaching Irish Dance by Irish Dance Magazine.
 Louise enjoys working with students of all ages and levels, from the little toddlers to our award winning competitive dancers.

 Irish Dance Teacher

 Hannah is a lifelong Irish dancer.
 She grew up competing with the Griffith Academy and performed for several years with the Griffith Celtic Dance Company.
-Hannah has studied old-style step dancing and sean-nós dancing with Kieran Jordan, Patrick O'Dea, Jackie O'Riley, and Michael Tubridy.
-She has also performed in Boston with Kieran Jordan Dance and the MIT Dance Troupe.
-Her choreography has been showcased at several venues in Boston, including Green Street Studios, MIT, and the Museum of Science.
-Hannah holds a Master's degree in early childhood education and has been teaching Irish Dance to children and adults for over ten years.
+Since moving to Boston, Hannah has studied old-style step and sean-nós dancing with Kieran Jordan, Patrick O'Dea, and Michael Tubridy.
+She has also performed with Kieran Jordan Dance, the MIT Dance Troupe, and most recently with Rising Step.
+Her choreography has been showcased at many regional venues and festivals.
+Hannah holds a degree in Brain and Cognitive Sciences from MIT and a Master's degree in Early Childhood Education from BU.
+She has been teaching Irish Dance to children and adults for over fifteen years!
+When she is not dancing, she likes to spend time outside with her family.

 Irish Dance Teacher

 Michayla fell in love with Irish dancing at four years old, after watching (and rewatching) Riverdance.
 She danced and competed for many years with An Coimisiún le Rincí Gaelacha (CLRG).
 She continued to perform and compete during her time at UMass Lowell, where she graduated with a bachelor's degree in Nutritional Sciences.
 When she retired from competition, she was a champion-level dancer that had taken part in many regional and national championships.
 In addition, she has always enjoyed teaching Irish dance and has choreographed numerous show and competition pieces for dancers.
-Michayla is currently a high school biology and anatomy teacher at Wilmington High School and holds a Master's Degree in Education from Lesley University.
+Michayla is currently a high school science teacher at Burlington High School and holds a Master's Degree in Education from Lesley University.
+In her spare time she loves to play Irish music on her flute and piano!